bdelucia/bdelucia/README.md

 - :telescope: I’m working as a Software Engineer in a team for a NASA-sponsored capstone project set to release in May 2025

-- :seedling: Beginning to learn Full Stack Development independently.
+- :seedling: Learning Full Stack Development independently.

-- :zap: In my free time, I solve problems and make fun gizmos with my Ender 5 Pro 3D Printer
+- :zap: In my free time, I ride my electric unicycle, play video games, and cook Italian food

 <br>